-If the decision is against the member, we may recover from the provider the cost of the services the member 2.80 ceived while the appeal was pending.
+If the decision is against the member, we may recover from the provider the cost of the services the member received while the appeal was pending.

+2.41.
 State Fair Hearing Process

-The member or his or her representative (with written consent signed by the member) should submit a request for a state fair hearing to the Division of Administrative Law within 120 calendar days from the date of the notice of resolution regarding the member's standard appeal.
-The request will be submitted within 10 calendar days of the date of the Notice of Resolution if the member wishes to have continuation of benefits during the 2.
-State fair hearing.
+The member or their representative (with written consent signed by the member) should submit a request for a state fair hearing to the Division of Administrative Law within 120 calendar days from the date of the notice of resolution regarding the member's standard appeal.
+The request will be submitted within 10 calendar days of the date of the Notice of Resolution if the member wishes to have continuation of benefits during the state fair hearing.
 A provider may file a request for a state fair hearing only as a representative of a member, with written consent signed by the member.
 The state fair hearing is only for members who exhaust the member MCO level appeal.

+2.42.
 Prevent, Detect and Deter Fraud, Waste and Abuse

-We are committed to protecting the integrity of our health care program and the effectiveness of our operations by preventing, detecting and investigating fraud, waste and abuse.
-Combating fraud, waste and abuse begins with knowledge and awareness.
+We are committed to protecting the integrity of our healthcare program and the effectiveness of our operations by preventing, detecting, and investigating fraud, waste, and abuse.
+Combating fraud, waste, and abuse begins with knowledge and awareness.

-• Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it or any other person.
-The attempt itself is fraud regardless of whether or not it is successful.

-- Waste: Includes overusing services or other practices that, directly or indirectly, result in unnecessary costs.
-Waste is generally not considered to be driven by intentional actions but rather occurs when resources are misused. - Abuse: When health care providers or suppliers do not follow good medical practices resulting in unnecessary or excessive costs, incorrect payment, misuse of codes, or services that are not medically necessary.
+- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it or any other person.
+This includes any act that constitutes fraud under applicable Federal or State law.
+Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it or any other person.
+The attempt itself is fraud regardless of whether or not it is successful. - Waste: Includes overusing services or other practices that, directly or indirectly, result in unnecessary costs.
+Waste is generally not considered to be driven by intentional actions but rather occurs when resources are misused. - Abuse: behaviors that are inconsistent with sound financial, business, and medical practices and result in unnecessary costs and payments for services that are not medically necessary or fail to meet professionally recognized standards for healthcare.
+This includes any member actions that result in unnecessary costs.

-To help prevent fraud, waste and abuse, providers can assist by educating members.
+To help prevent fraud, waste, and abuse, providers can assist by educating members.
 For example, spending time with members and reviewing their records for prescription administration will help minimize drug fraud.
 One of the most important steps to help prevent member fraud is as simple as reviewing the member identification card.
 It is the first line of defense against possible fraud.
-Our company may not accept responsibility for the costs incurred by providers supplying services to a person who is not a member, even if that person presents a Healthy Blue member ID card.
-Providers should take measures to ensure the cardholder is the person named on the card.
 Learn more at fighthealthcarefraud.com.